ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 * Profile URI: THIS-RFC-URL
 * Common Name: API catalog
-* Description: A profile URI to request or signal a linkset representing an API catalog.
+* Description: A profile URI to request or signal a Linkset representing an API catalog.
 * Reference: THIS-RFC